hclatomic/hcl-table/README.md

     };
 };
 ```
-The attribute [data] is used to fillup the table at first.
-Then this same attribute is also used to inject the updated data, which must have the following format :
+The attribute [data] can be used optionally to fillup the table at first, as usual, then this same attribute is also used to inject the updated data, which must have the following format :
 ```
 [
     ...